 Today’s insurance companies are in a difficult spot.

-A rash of catastrophe incidents have forced CAT savings budgets upwards, putting new pressure on cost management.
+A rash of catastrophe incidents has forced CAT savings budgets upwards, putting new pressure on cost management.

 And the agency channel as a demographic continues to age — making continuity a concern.